taskify/taskify/README.md

 Alpha demo available at http://taskify.org/ please see the wiki for more documnetation

-All code will be made availble under the MIT open source license.
+All code will be made availble under the LGPL open source license.

 Please feel to join us on our mailing list and W3C Community Group : http://lists.w3.org/Archives/Public/public-d-tasks/